Graph Filters for Signal Processing and Machine Learning on Graphs: Graph Convolutional Filters

 which is a local linear combination of the signal values at neighboring nodes. \end{defBox}

-If the GSO is the adjacency matrix $\mtA$, the shifted signal represents a one-step propagation.
-Instead, if the GSO is the graph Laplcaian $\mtL$, the shifted signal is a weighted difference of the signals at neighboring nodes $[\mtL\vcx]_i = \sum_{j \in \stN_{i}}a_{ij}(x_i-x_j)$.
+If the GSO is the adjacency matrix $\mtA$, the shifted signal represents a one-step propagation. {Instead, if the GSO is the graph Laplcaian $\mtL$, the shifted signal is a weighted difference of the signals at neighboring nodes $[\mtL\vcx]_i = \sum_{j \in \stN_{i}}a_{ij}(x_i-x_j)$.}

-Upon defining the signal shift, a graph convolutional filter is simply a weighted sum of multiple shifted signals.

-\begin{defBox}{Graph convolutional filter} Given a set of parameters $\vch = [h_0, \ldots, h_K]^\top$, a graph convolutional filter of order $K$ is a linear mapping $\fnH: \fdX_{N} \to \fdX_{N}$ comprising a linear combination of $K$ shifted signals
+\begin{defBox}{Graph convolutional filter} Given a set of parameters $\vch = [h_0, \ldots, h_K]^\top$, a graph convolutional filter of order $K$ is a linear mapping $\fnH: \fdX^{\stV} \to \fdX^{\stV}$ comprising a linear combination of $K$ shifted signals

-where $\mtH(\mtS) = \sum_{k=0}^{K} h_{k} \mtS^{k}$ is the $N \times N$ polynomial filtering matrix. \end{defBox} The output signal at node $i$ is $y_i = h_0x_i + h_1[\mtS\vcx]_i + \ldots + h_K[\mtS^K\vcx]_i$, which is a linear combination of signal values located at most up to $K-$hops away. {This is because $[\mtS^k]_{ji} \neq 0$ implies that there exists at least one path of length $k$ between nodes $i$ and $j$ through which the signals can diffuse.} These signals are shifted repeatedly over the graph as per \eqref{eq:graphShift}; see also Fig.~\ref{fig:graphConv}.
-The term \emph{convolution} for \eqref{eq:graphConv} is rooted in the algebraic extension of the convolution operation \cite{puschel2008algebraic} and the discrete-time counterpart can be seen as a particular case over a cyclic graph; see the box of Fig.~\ref{fig:directedCycle}.
-Because of this analogy, the filter in \eqref{eq:graphConv} is also referred to as a \emph{finite impulse response} graph filter of order $K$.
+where $\mtH(\mtS) = \sum_{k=0}^{K} h_{k} \mtS^{k}$ is the $N \times N$ polynomial filtering matrix. \end{defBox} The output at node $i$ is $y_i = h_0x_i + h_1[\mtS\vcx]_i + \ldots + h_K[\mtS^K\vcx]_i$, which is a linear combination of signal values located at most up to $K-$hops away. {This is because $[\mtS^k]_{ji} \neq 0$ implies that there exists at least one path of length $k$ between nodes $i$ and $j$ through which the signals can diffuse.} These signals are shifted repeatedly over the graph as per \eqref{eq:graphShift}; see also Fig.~\ref{fig:graphConv}. {The term \emph{convolution} for \eqref{eq:graphConv} is rooted in the algebraic extension of the convolution operation \cite{puschel2008algebraic} and the discrete-time counterpart can be seen as a particular case over a cyclic graph; see Box 1.}

-\begin{SPMbox}{Discrete-time circular convolution} The graph signal shift \eqref{eq:graphShift}, the graph convolutional filter \eqref{eq:graphConv}, and their spectral equivalents in Sec.~\ref{sec:filt_spect} generalize the respective concepts developed for discrete-time periodic signals.

-\end{minipage} {Discrete-time periodic signals as graph signals over a directed cycle graph.
-Each node $\stV_c = \{1, \ldots, 6\}$ is a time instant with adjacencies captured in the matrix $\mtA_c$.
-The temporal signal forms the graph signal $\vcx = [x_1, \ldots, x_6]^{\Tr}$ and the shift $\mtA_c \vcx$ acts as a delay operation that moves the signal to the next time instant node. } \end{center}